SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-arima.md

    $B$ is backshift operator (i.e. $B^{k}X_{t} = X_{t - k}$) and $s$ is frequency of the time series ($s = 12\ $for a        monthly time series, $s = 4\ $for a quarterly time series).
    These operations enable to generate not only AO, LS, TC, SO and RP outliers but also sophisticated intervention           variables that are well-adjusted to the particular case.
 No intervention variables are included in the pre-defined        specifications.
 They can only be added to the user-defined specifications.Intervention variables are not implemented in    X-13ARIMA-SEATS, however they can be created by the user and introduced to the model as user-defined variables.
 - **Ramp effects**, *regression{variables = (rp)}* - A ramp effect means a linear increase or decrease in the level of the   series over a specified time interval $t_{0}$ to $\ t_{1}$.
 All dates of the ramps must occur within the time series      span.
 Ramps can overlap other ramps, additive outliers and level shifts.
-The graph and formula are available in 7.1.1.
+The graph and formula are available in section *7.1.1.
+Linearisation with the TRAMO and RegARIMA models* in the *Annex*.
   No ramps are included in the pre-defined specifications.
 They can only be added to the user-defined specifications.
 - **User-defined variables**, *regression{user=}* - The user-defined variable is an external regressor included by the      user in the RegARIMA model.
 To add a user-defined variable to the model, one must specify the corresponding variable in   the *Variables* window.
 First, click the *Unnamed* item and then click the *Name* field to expand a list of available     variables and choose a variable from the list.
-It should be noted that such variables must have been previously defined   (see 3.1.2), otherwise the list is empty.
+It should be noted that such variables must have been previously defined, otherwise the list is empty.
 The user-defined regression variable associated to a specific component should   not contain effects that have to be associated with another component.
 Therefore, the following rules should be obeyed:
   * The variable assigned to the trend or to the seasonally adjusted series should not contain a seasonal pattern;
   * The variable assigned to the seasonal should contain neither a trend nor a level (i.e. should have a zero mean);
   * The variable assigned to the irregular should contain neither a seasonal pattern nor a trend (i.e. should have a zero    mean);